EndPointCorp/end-point-blog/2020/05/04/shopify-product-creation.html.md

 * Mapping card attributes and metadata into the format expected by the Shopify Admin API for creating Product records
 * Performing a bulk push of products to Shopify

-There were some additional considerations like staying within rate limits for both the card data and Shopify APIs, but I will address those further in a follow-up post.
+There were some additional considerations like staying within rate limits for both the inventory data and Shopify APIs, but I will address those further in a follow-up post.

 ### Retrieving Card Artwork and Pricing